-- While we get this large-scale stage to communicate our ideas on every topic and to billions of people — at the same time we are under terrifying censorship.
+- While we get this large-scale stage to communicate our ideas on every topic and to billions of people, we are under terrifying censorship at the same time.
 If any of the political or commercial Big Brothers do not like our views, images or sexual choices — our ideas will be immediately deleted without warning.
-Also, worst of all, our activities are used to follow us, and to narrow even further our intimate arena for free, imaginative and original thinking.
+Also, worst of all, our activities are used to follow us, and to further narrow our intimate arena for free, imaginative, and original thinking.

 Fighting the digital dictatorship